A reader worries his debt-relief options will hurt more than they'll help.

 Howard Dvorkin CPA answers…

 I hear you, Paul.
-Debt is a complex problem, but thankfully, the solutions aren’t as complicated as many folks make them out to be.
+Debt is a complex problem, but thankfully, the solutions aren’t as complex as many folks make them out to be.

 Let’s tackle your confusion first, then ease your fears.